PhD plan of study

 - Supporting coursework - 9 credit hours minimum

-Graduate-level (500- or 700-level) required courses that vary depending on the student’s specialty area.
+Graduate-level (500- or 700-level) required courses that vary depending on your specialty area.

 - Elective supporting coursework - 6 credit hours minimum

-Students must take a minimum of six additional credit hours of graduate-level (500- or 700- level) courses in areas supporting their specific research interests.
-For example, students can take additional courses in Quantitative Methods, Seminars in Management, Psychology, Economics or Finance to fulfill this requirement.
+A minimum of six additional credit hours of graduate-level (500- or 700- level) courses are required in areas supporting your specific research interests.
+For example, students can take additional courses in Quantitative Methods, Seminars in Finance, Economics, Management or Psychology to fulfill this requirement.

 - Summer research papers - 3 credit hours

-Students must complete summer research papers in both their first and second year.
+Research papers are required after both your first and second year.
 Each paper counts for 1.5 credit hours.

 The remaining requirements can be met by taking elective courses.
-Students with previous related graduate coursework potentially can transfer up to 30 credit hours to satisfy this requirement.
+Up to 30 credit hours of related graduate coursework previously completed can potentially be transferred to satisfy this requirement.

 All students are required to take a written comprehensive examination at the end of their second year.
-Only one re-examination is permitted and must receive approval from the School of Accountancy supervisory committee, the associate dean for graduate programs and the dean of the Graduate College.
+Only one re-examination is permitted and you must receive approval from the School of Accountancy doctoral committee, the associate dean for graduate programs, and the dean of the Graduate College.

 All doctoral students are required to complete a performance evaluation at the end of each academic year.
-Students are evaluated on their academic performance, quality of teaching or research assistantship, and research productivity.
-A student’s advisor, supervising instructor or faculty will provide input on the student’s performance.
+You will be evaluated on academic performance, quality of research or teaching assistantships, and research productivity.
+Your faculty advisors will provide input on your performance.